elmcraft/core-extra/README.md

 elm make src/Main.elm # or whatever else you use to build your application
 # There shouldn't be any errors, but if there somehow are any, now would be a good time to fix them.
-elm-test # Also, should work exactly the same.
+elm-test # should also work exactly the same.
 Please report any issues.

 git commit -am "Completed step 1 in upgrade"
 ```